Best WordPress Security Plugins

 On top of that, BruteProtect has a network keeping track of the IP addresses of these identified bots.
 So if a bot tries a brute force attack on one website on the BruteProtect network, all websites on the network will start blocking that IP address.

 It’s protection taken to a whole other level.

 Even the strongest passwords out there are only so strong.
 There are still methods hackers can use to find your password and gain access to your site.

-On your smartphone, you’ll have the Google Authenticator app which cycles through a sequence of numbers.
+On your smartphone, you’ll have the Google Authentication app which cycles through a sequence of numbers.
 When you need to log in to your site, just open the app and enter the number that is currently shown.

 How do you keep your site secure?

 Do you have any tips, plugins, or services you use to keep your WordPress website secure?
 If you do, I invite you to share them in the comments below.